umerbaig/veve-assignment/README.md

 * I could add integration tests to validate the interaction between different components and ensure that the entire application functions correctly.
 * I could add how database migrations are managed using TypeORM to handle schema changes and updates.
-*  Include guidelines or best practices for deploying the application, such as containerization using Docker.
 * I could add more robust logging in the entire app.

 ### How did you decide on the technical and architectural choices used as part of your solution?